Prepare for your journey: Prepare for your flight

-Amsterdam Airport Schiphol is expected to welcome a record number of travellers this summer, so it pays to be well prepared to avoid potential delays.
+Amsterdam Airport Schiphol is a busy airport, so it pays to be well prepared to avoid potential delays.
 Schiphol and our airline partners will do all we can to make your experience as safe and comfortable as possible.
 You can also prepare yourself using the tips and information below.

 Prepare for your journey